Future Voices: Decolonising Australian Media

 In 2020, the Broadly Speaking series launched with a powerful conversation with distinguished professor Aileen Moreton-Robinson, in recognition of the 20th anniversary of her groundbreaking book, Talkin’ Up to the White Woman.
 Throughout a year of insightful, challenging and engaging conversations about contemporary feminism and gender in colonial Australia, Moreton-Robinson’s text has been a reminder of the ways some feminist movements clash with ideas of Indigenous sovereignty.

 Our final Broadly Speaking event for 2021 will bring together First Nations women working in community, media and journalism for a discussion about the tensions between their work and the white feminism that often characterises Australian media narratives.
 They’ll discuss the impact Talkin’ Up to the White Woman has had on their own writing and thinking about colonial patriarchy, and how to carry this influence forward for future generations.

 What needs to be done to stop violence against First Nations women?
 How can we encourage more people to make the link between violence against women and colonisation?
 And how can First Nations journalists and writers reclaim their voice in media spaces that diminish or exclude them?

 Content warning: This event includes discussion of family and domestic violence and other topics audience members may find confronting.To talk with someone about violence or abuse contact:

 The Broadly Speaking series is proudly supported by Krystyna Campbell-Pretty AM and family and the Copyright Agency Cultural Fund

-Sono Leone is a proud descendant of the Garawa and Butchulla Nations and is also proud of her Tongan and South Sea Island connections.
-She is the founder and CEO of Strong Women Talking, a grassroots organisation for First Nations women based in Brisbane that supports women to heal from the trauma of family and domestic violence.
+Sono Leone is a Butchulla and Garrawa woman, proud of her Tongan and South Sea Islander heritage.
+She is the founder and CEO of Strong Women Talking, a grassroots organisation for First Nations women based in Brisbane that supports women to heal from the trauma of family and domestic violence. ...
+Read more